pei886/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Missing or incorrectly formatted parameter(s).
+Invalid command format (Missing, extra or invalid parameter(s)).

     * 1a1.
-System shows an error message indicating parameter(s) are missing or incorrect.
+System shows an error message indicating invalid command format.

       Use case ends.

 * 1b.
-Duplicate team member
+Duplicate person

     * 1b1.
-System checks the database and finds a team member with identical emails, phones or telegrams.
+System checks the database and finds a person with identical email, phone or telegram.
     * 1b2.
 System shows an error message.

       Use case ends.

-**Use Case: UC2 - Add Organisation Member**

-**MSS**

-1. User requests to add an organisation member and provides information about the organisation member.
-2. System stores the new organisation member's details.

-   Use case ends.

-**Extensions**

-* 1a.
-Missing or incorrectly formatted parameter(s).

-    * 1a1.
-System shows an error message indicating parameter(s) are missing or incorrect.

-      Use case ends.

-* 1b.
-Duplicate organisation.

-    * 1b1.
-System checks the database and finds an organisation with identical emails, phones or telegrams.
-    * 1b2.
-System shows an error message.

-      Use case ends.

-**Use Case: UC3 - Add Volunteer**

-**MSS**

-1. User requests to add a volunteer and provides information about the volunteer.
-2. System stores the new volunteer's details.

-   Use case ends.

-**Extensions**

-* 1a.
-Missing or incorrectly formatted parameter(s).

-    * 1a1.
-System shows an error message indicating parameter(s) are missing or incorrect.

-      Use case ends.

-* 1b.
-Duplicate volunteer.

-    * 1b1.
-System checks the database and finds a volunteer with identical emails, phones or telegrams.
-    * 1b2.
-System shows an error message.

-      Use case ends.

-**Use case: UC4 - Delete Person**
+**Use case: UC2 - Delete Person**

 **MSS**